meysamraz/instagram-analytics-dashboard-streamlit-heroku/README.md

-# Instagram Dynamic analysis dashboard
+# Instagram Dynamic Dashboard for Promotion and Customer Acquisition Analysis

-Instagram is one of the most popular social media platforms with over 1 billion monthly active users which means it’s a great marketing channel to use for promoting your brand.
-That's why I tried to make a dashboard with which I can analyze the performance of the Instagram accounts That i want
+Instagram stands as a cornerstone in the realm of social media, boasting over 1 billion monthly active users.
+Harnessing its potential as a powerful marketing channel, I've developed a comprehensive dashboard for analyzing the performance of targeted Instagram accounts.
+Dive into insightful metrics and optimize your brand promotion strategies with ease.

-Watch Demo here :
+This project is a part of my portfolio, showcasing my skills.
+The main code isn't public, but I'm open to collaboration!
+Interested?
+Email me at mr.raz2002@gmail.com

-https://instagramanalytic.herokuapp.com/
+Explore the Demo Here (Note: Heroku's free hosting service may experience shutdowns, rendering the dashboard temporarily unavailable): https://instagramanalytic.herokuapp.com/

 ![alt Text](https://github.com/meysamraz/instagram-analytics-dashboard-streamlit/blob/master/src/demo.gif)